 No. 4 Ohio State routs Rutgers, looks ahead to bigger test

-Meyer was back conducting practices this week but will miss one more game — next week’s prime-time clash with No. 16 TCU — to finish out his three-game suspension for mismanaging fired assistant coach Zach Smith, who was accused to domestic abuse and other misbehavior.
+Meyer was back conducting practices this week but will miss one more game — next Saturday’s contest with TCU — to finish out his three-game suspension for mismanaging fired assistant coach Zach Smith, who was accused of domestic abuse and other misbehavior.
 Co-offensive coordinator Ryan Day ran the show again Saturday and had few reasons to fret, save for the 11 penalties that cost Ohio State 131 yards.

-Ohio State’s defense, which last week gave up several big plays for touchdowns, tightened up against the Scarlet Knights, who managed just a dozen first downs and 134 offensive yards.
+Ohio State’s defense, which last week gave up several big plays for touchdowns, tightened up against the Scarlet Knights, who managed just 134 total yards.

 Rutgers: The Scarlet Knights still need plenty of work before they’ll be able to compete with the Big Ten elite.
 They’ve lost the last three games to Ohio State by a combined score of 166-3.